JLogical-Apps/flood/README.md

   utils_core: # Must be the name of the package as defined in its `pubspec.yaml` `name` field.
     git:
       url: git@github.com:JLogical-Apps/flood.git # Reference the git repository.
-      ref: master # Must use master
+      ref: v4.0 # Must use the latest branch
       path: packages/utils/utils_core # The path of the package
 ```